The Westrays

 Red deer are also continuously present from.
 3000BC to 2000BC.
 These animals, with huge mobile territories, may have made landfall in the same way as the cattle did, driven by rising seas onto shrinking islands.

-Grains samples largely precede 3000BC.
+Grain samples largely precede 3000BC.

 This analysis of Seren Griffiths‘ accumulated data can be used to imply a sequence of events in relation to the occupation of Orkney.